muchmala/muchmala/README.md

         npm install

+7. Install stylus globally.

+        sudo npm install stylus -g

-7. Install jake globally.
+8. Install jake globally.

         sudo npm install jake -g

-8. Generate and install nginx and supervisor configs.
+9. Generate and install nginx and supervisor configs.

         sudo jake install

-9. Put some big image into project directory.
+10. Put some big image into project directory.
 Call it something like `puzzle.jpg`.
-10. Generate the first puzzle using that image.
+11. Generate the first puzzle using that image.

         bin/muchmala-generator -i puzzle.jpg

-11. Start all services using (don't forget the colon at the end).
+12. Start all services using (don't forget the colon at the end).

         sudo supervisorctl start muchmala: